5 Ways to Get Rid of Ivy Fast

 Ivy removal is one thing; keeping it gone is another.
 After you’ve sprayed, dug, cut, and pulled it out of your yard and off your trees and house, diligently watch for new sprouts of the aggressive plant and remove it immediately.

-Use a thick layer of mulch on the area of ground you cleared of ivy.
-If it tries coming back, the mulch will be a powerful obstacle in keeping it from spreading.
+Use a thick layer of mulch on the cleared ground.
+If it tries coming back, the mulch will be a powerful obstacle.
+A mulching company near you can help spread the mulch around your yard to stop the spread of ivy.

 Need professional help with your project?